Sabiha Gürayman: Personal life

 In 1939 she married Remzi Gürayman, a graduate engineer who had been a fellow student.
 She then used the surname Gürayman.
 The couple had no children.
 Gürayman moved to Izmir from Istanbul after her husband died in 1993 and settled with her niece Beyhan Susup.

-Sabiha Gürayman died on 4 January 2003 in Izmir and was buried in Doğançay Cemetery.
+Sabiha Gürayman died on 4 January 2003 in İzmir and was buried in Doğançay Cemetery.
 She left money for scholarships at Istanbul Technical University Foundation and the Fevzi Akkaya Foundation for Basic Education.